 The Knights of Columbus Council 6791 and St. Teresa Circle of St. Raphael’s Church, 5779 Seville Road, Duluth, sponsors coffee, juice, donuts, and fellowship after Masses the first Saturday and Sunday weekend of each month.

 Trouble in your marriage?
 Call your local Retrouvaille Community at (320) 255-5314 or (800) 470-2230 to find out more about healing troubled marriages, or visit the website www.retrouvaille.org.

 Anointing of the sick

 Anointing of the sick is available the first Sunday of the month at 9:15 a.m. at St. Joseph’s Church, 315 S.W.
 21st St., Grand Rapids.
-All are welcome to receive this sacrament of healing at any time during an illness or struggle.
+All are welcome to receive this sacrament of healing during an illness or struggle.
 Anointing is available any time by calling the church at (218) 326-2843.
 Also, healing prayer is offered the second Sunday of the month at 9:15 a.m. in the church.
-Handicap accessible.
+Handicapped accessible.

 Mass on TV